What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Bench Lathe

-This is a very small machine, mostly used by wristwatch manufacturers.
-It is mounted on a cabinet or bench and used for small and precise work that requires high accuracy.
-It contains all parts the larger lathe carries and will perform almost the same operation as the larger ones.
+This is a tiny machine, mostly used by wristwatch manufacturers.
+Mounted on a cabinet or bench, it performs small and precise tasks that demand high accuracy.
+It contains all the parts the larger lathe carries and will perform almost the same operation as the larger ones.

 Speed lathes

-These types of lathe machines are used in wood turning, polishing, centering, and metal spinning.
+We use these types of lathe machines for wood turning, polishing, centering, and metal spinning.
 They’re either available with supporting legs fitted to the bed or the one mounted on a bench.
 It contains all features other lathes carry, but it lacks provision for power feed.

 Engine Lathe

-engine lathe is one of the most used lathes.
-The name is quite confusing, right?
+The engine lathe is one of the most used lathes.
+The name is perplexing, right?
 After all, lathes are available with a motor drive.
 The engine lathe, however, has a significant historical significance because a steam engine powered it in its very early days.
-Because of this, it is a popularly known engine lathe today.

-Practically, these lathe machine types look like a speed lathe as it has all its features.
+Practically, these lathe machine types look like a speed lathe, as they have all its features.
 But the construction of the engine lathe is bigger in size and more robust, and there is a large mechanism for providing multiple speeds to the lathe spindle.

-The headstock spindle receives power from a lathe shaft through a belt, making it have a cone pulley with back gears.
-This helps to provide desired speed to the headstock spindle, which is why the machine is also called geared head lathe.
+The headstock spindle receives power from a lathe shaft through a belt, enabling it to have a cone pulley with back gears.
+This mechanism helps to provide the desired speed to the headstock spindle, which is why the machine is also called a geared head lathe.

 Toolroom Lathe